apdlbalb/apdlbalb/README.md

 ### Hi there!

+I will be rewriting my projects in PEP 8 shortly - please bear with me!

 <!--
 **apdlbalb/apdlbalb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.